-2 Orlando police officers seriously injured in wrong-way crash
+DUI suspected in wrong-way crash that injured 2 Orlando police officers

-ORLANDO, Fla. – Three men, including two Orlando police officers, were injured early Thursday in a two-vehicle wrong-way crash, authorities said.
+ORLANDO, Fla. – Three men, including two Orlando police officers, were injured early Thursday in a two-vehicle, wrong-way crash, authorities said.

 The crash happened on Princeton Street near John Young Parkway.
+Princeton Street was closed from John Young to Texas Avenue while the crash was investigated and cleaned up.

 [TRENDING: DeSantis: Contact tracing doesn’t work | How to track your stimulus payment | Fla. closer to ban for transgender female athletes]

-Orlando police tweeted that all three victims were taken to Orlando Regional Medical Center with serious but non-life-threatening injuries.
+Orlando police said all three victims were taken to Orlando Regional Medical Center with serious but non-life-threatening injuries.

-Police said the officers were traveling in a cruiser when they were struck by the wrong-way driver.
-No other details about the crash have been released.
+Orlando Police Chief Orlando Rolon told reporters Thursday afternoon both officers required surgery.

+Officers Conrad Barrios and Nicholas Vandersluis were in an unmarked patrol car when they were hit head-on by another driver, according to Rolon.
+The chief said the crash is being investigated as a possible DUI.

 I’ll have live updates for you every half hour on @news6wkmg pic.twitter.com/du9CWGflcM— Treasure Roberts (@News6Treasure) March 18, 2021